Pentathlon (Individual)

 You will need: One boot (or “welly”).

-It’s a great activity for family gatherings, garden parties, or as part of a pentathlon event.
-Since it requires a lot of space, it’s best played outside on a lawn, in a garden, or on an open field.
+Welly Boot Throwing (also called Welly Hoying) is a hilarious outdoor game that’s perfect for family gatherings, garden parties, or pentathlon events.
+Play it on a lawn, in a garden, or in an open field.

-The goal is simple - throw the boot as far as possible!
-This can be done in various ways.
+The goal is simple: throw the boot as far as possible!

 Pick a category!